B-Aldridge/sqlalchemy-challenge/README.md

 # Hawaii Climate API

 The Hawaii Climate API is a Flask application that serves as an API for accessing climate data from a SQLite database.
 It provides various routes to retrieve precipitation data, station information, temperature observations, and temperature statistics within specified date ranges.
+Structure was provided by the Bootcamp.

 ![API](SurfsUp/Hawaii%20Climate%20API.png)